Relief Visualization Toolbox (RVT)applied project

 - anisotropic sky-view factor,

-For a more detailed description see references given at each method in the manual and a comparative paper describing them (e.g. Kokalj et al. 2013, see below).
+For a more detailed description see references given at each method in the manual and a comparative paper describing them (e.g. Kokalj and Hesse 2017, see below).

-The tool also supports elevation raster file data conversion.
+RVT supports elevation raster file data conversion.
 It is possible to convert all frequently used single band raster formats into GeoTIFF, ASCII gridded XYZ, Erdas Imagine file and ENVI file formats.
+Mosaicking of multiple files, e.g. tiled lidar elevation models, works well if data are reasonable, i.e. if all the files have the same projection, resolution, square pixels etc.

-Development of RVT was part financed by the European Commission's Culture Programme through the ArchaeoLandscapes Europe project.
+Development of RVT was part financed by the European Commission's Culture Programme through the ArchaeoLandscapes Europe project and by the Slovenian Research Agency core funding No. P2-0406, and by research projects No. J6-7085 and No. J6-9395.

 Please report any bugs and suggestions for improvements.